The Roches: Career

 Throughout the 1980s, the Roches continued to release their music to small audiences, little or no air play, and only modest record sales.
+In February 1981 the BBC broadcast a 40-minute performance in its series Rock Goes to College.
 A 1983 episode of the PBS concert series Soundstage was devoted to an hourlong performance by the trio, and they appeared on The Tonight Show Starring Johnny Carson in November 1985, performing their song "Mr. Sellack".
 In 1990, they returned to their Christmas-caroling roots with the release of the 24-track We Three Kings, which included the a cappella "Star of Wonder", written by Terre.
 After another pop album (A Dove, 1992), they recorded an entire album of children's songs, Will You Be My Friend?, featuring a song by brother David and various young backup singers, including Suzzy's daughter Lucy Wainwright Roche.

 After a tour interrupted by the death of their father, the Roches released Can We Go Home Now (1995), the last original recording they released as a trio until 2007.

 In 1997, the sisters formally put their group on long-term hold.
 They continued to work on solo projects and often collaborated on albums and performances.
 Terre teaches guitar workshops and has released a solo album.
 Suzzy, who has acted on the stage and in several movies, released two of her own albums and two with Maggie, with whom she toured.
 All three sisters periodically participated in New York-area events.
 At the end of 2005, the three Roches (with brother Dave) reunited for a short but successful holiday tour.
 Several more appearances in the U.S. and Canada took place in 2006–07, and in March 2007, after a 12-year hiatus, the Roches released a new studio album, Moonswept.
 After the tour for Moonswept, the Roches announced that they would no longer be touring, but they continued to make isolated appearances individually and as a group, mostly in and around New York City.

 On January 21, 2017, Maggie Roche died from breast cancer at the age of 65.
 In a statement on Facebook, Suzzy wrote that Maggie "was a private person, too sensitive and shy for this world, but brimming with life, love, and talent.
 She was smart, wickedly funny, and authentic — not a false bone in her body — a brilliant songwriter, with a distinct unique perspective, all heart and soul."
 She was survived by her partner Michael McCarthy and son Edward "Felix" McTeigue.